pivotal/docs-tap/tap-gui/tls/cert-mngr-ext-clusterissuer.hbs.md

 - Obtain a domain name that you control or own and have proof that you control or own it.
-  In most cases, this domain name is the one you used for the `INGRESS-DOMAIN` values when you installed Tanzu Application Platform and Tanzu Application Platform GUI.
+  In most cases, this domain name is the one you used for the `INGRESS-DOMAIN` values when you installed Tanzu Application Platform and Tanzu Developer Portal.
 - If cert-manager cannot perform the challenge to verify your domain's compatibility, you must do so manually.
 For more information, see [How It Works](https://letsencrypt.org/how-it-works/) and [Getting Started](https://letsencrypt.org/getting-started/) in the Let's Encrypt documentation.